hardesc/rbp-npm/npm/doc/misc/npm-config.md

 * Default: `null`
 * Type: String

 A client certificate to pass when accessing the registry.
-Values should be in PEM format with newlines replaced by the string "\n".
-For example:

-    cert="-----BEGIN CERTIFICATE-----\nXXXX\nXXXX\n-----END CERTIFICATE-----"

-It is _not_ the path to a certificate file (and there is no "certfile" option).

 ### color

-* Default: true
+* Default: true on Posix, false on Windows
 * Type: Boolean or `"always"`

 If false, never shows colors.
 If `"always"` then always shows colors.